 Submerge the force probe in ultrapure water in a Petri dish and calibrate the probe.

-Press the ‘Start wizard’ on the and follow the onscreen instructions.
+Press the ‘Start wizard’ on the interferometer and follow the onscreen instructions.
 After pressing calibrate, tap on the microscope stage.

 NOTE: Tapping on the microscope stage will cause the cantilever to deflect and pass through fringes.
 This enables calibration of the probe.

-Leave the probe submerged after calibration.
+Leave the probe submerged in the ultrapure water in the Petri dish after calibration.

 Initialize the piezo motor position.
 To do so, follow one of the steps details below.

-Figure 5
+When the piezo motor will be used for kTR tension, set the length to 0 µm.
+Signal generator settings can be found in (Table 1, Figure 5C).

+When the piezo motor will be used for passive tension, set the length to 50 µm.
+Signal generator settings can be found in (Table 1).

 NOTE: The difference between steps is the initial position of the piezo length motor.
-To stretch the myofibril, the piezo motor needs to pull.
-To slacken the myofibril, the piezo motor needs to push.
+To stretch the myofibril, the piezo motor needs to pull to increase the distance between both mounting needles and lengthen the myofibril.
+To slacken the myofibril, the piezo motor needs to push to decrease the distance between both mounting needles and shorten the myofibril.

-:
+Prepare microscope slide: Pipette 150 µL poly-HEMA solution (5% poly-HEMA in 95% ethanol ratio, weight per volume) on a microscope slide and spread it across the slide so that all is covered.
+NOTE: If a myofibril suspension is pipetted on an uncoated microscope slide, myofibrils which sink to the bottom will stick to the microscope slide and it will not be possible to glue them.

 Fill syringes with pCa solutions (see Figure 4A) and prime the perfusion system.
 NOTE: In these steps all tubes will be pre-filled with the appropriate solution to make sure all air bubbles will be removed from the tubing.

-Fill the inflow tubing of the flow chamberFigure 3 inflow with Rx;
+Fill the inflow tubing of the flow chamber (Figure 3) inflow with Rx;

 When used, flush the manifold with ultrapure water to remove air (connect syringe with ultrapure water to the outlet and flush in it in the reverse direction.
 Block the ports of the manifold that are unused).

-pCa tubes with solution and connect them to the manifold and the Ɵ-glass.
+Enable flow for each pCa syringe to fill their respective tubes with pCa solution and following, connect them to the manifold and the Ɵ-glass.

-Figure 6fill the Ɵ-glass with solutionFigure 6
+Open valve 1 and 6 with the data acquisition panel software (see Table of Materials) by checking the button ‘1+6’ (Figure 6B) to fill the Ɵ-glass with pCa 9.0 and 4.5 solution and close valves when the Ɵ-glass is filled (Figure 6A).

 Mounting a myofibril